glyph-cat/react-relink/README.md

 [![Relink banner](https://raw.githubusercontent.com/chin98edwin/react-relink/main/assets/banner.png)](https://github.com/chin98edwin/react-relink)
 [![NPM](https://img.shields.io/npm/v/react-relink.svg)](https://www.npmjs.com/package/react-relink)

 Relink is a React state management library inspired by [Recoil](https://recoiljs.org).
-Relink provides some APIs that are similar to Recoil to minimize the learning gap.
+Because of that, Relink has some API names that are similar to Recoil's, however their usage pattern may be completely different.
+Keep on reading to learn more.

 With Relink,
 * There will be less boilerplate code, just like Recoil;